3ll3d00d/vibe/docs/install.rst

 3) refer to the :ref:`configuration guide <config-recorder>` for full details of the contents
 4) edit the `target:` line and provide the IP address of the computer you intend to run the analyser on
 5) edit the `host:` field and provide an IP address or hostname which resolves to this device
-6) (optional) edit the name field under accelerometers
+6) (optional if using a single rpi, mandatory if using more than 1) edit the name field under accelerometers
 7) repeat the recorder startup test from the last section to verify the application still starts as expected

 (Optional) Starting vibe-recorder on bootup